PodTheCoder/edge_staking_gui/README.md

-# Pod's Edge Staking GUI (beta)
+# Pod's Edge Staking GUI

 ## Features
 - Easily setup & control your Edge host with a GUI (Graphical User Interface).
 - Improve your security.
 By design, the GUI has no access to your XE wallet.
 - Autolaunch your node.
 Can also launch minimized for a seamless experience.
 - Get notified when you receive node earnings or when your node is offline.
-- Cross-platform 64-bit for processors supported by the Edge CLI (Intel64/AMD64).
+- Cross-platform.
 Windows 7+, Mac 10.15+, and experimental Linux support.
 - Helpful error messages.
 - Fast & small program.